dotnet/dotnet-monitor/documentation/authentication.md

 ### Configuring dotnet-monitor to use an API Key

 Using the `generatekey` command does not automatically update the configuration of `dotnet-monitor` to use the new key.
-You can update the configuration of `dotnet-monitor` via settings file, environemt variable of kubernetes secrets.
+You can update the configuration of `dotnet-monitor` via settings file, environment variable or Kubernetes secrets.

 If you're running on Windows, you can save these settings to `%USERPROFILE%\.dotnet-monitor\settings.json`.
 If you're on other operating systems, you can save this file to `$XDG_CONFIG_HOME/dotnet-monitor/settings.json`.

-> **NOTE:** If `$XDG_CONFIG_HOME` isn't defined, dotnet-monitor will fall back to looking at `$HOME/.config/dotnet-monitor/settings.json`
+> **NOTE:** If `$XDG_CONFIG_HOME` isn't defined, `dotnet-monitor` will fall back to looking at `$HOME/.config/dotnet-monitor/settings.json`

 ```json
 {